A Wasserstein perspective of Vanilla GANs: Introduction

 The optimization problem \eqref{eq:GAN} is motivated by the Jensen-Shannon divergence.
 Generalizations of the underlying distance have led to various extensions of the original GAN, such as $f$-GANs (\cite{Nowozin2016}).
 More famously, \emph{Wasserstein GANs} (\cite{Arjovsky}), characterized by

 are obtained by replacing the Jensen-Shannon divergence by the Kantorovich dual of the Wasserstein distance.
-Here, $\Lip(1)$ denotes the set of all Lipschitz continuous functions with Lipschitz constant bounded by one.
-This approach can be generalized to \textit{Integral Probability Metrics} (IPM, \cite{Mueller1997}) GANs, see \cite{Liang2018}.
+Here, $\Lip(1)$ denotes the set of all Lipschitz continuous functions with a Lipschitz constant bounded by one.
+This approach can be generalized using \textit{Integral Probability Metrics} (IPMs, \cite{Mueller1997}).
+For the application to GANs, see for example \cite{Liang2018}.

 The analysis of Wasserstein GANs can exploit the existing theory on the Wasserstein distance.
 The latter has a long record of research, particularly in the context of optimal transport \citep{Villani2008} but also in machine learning, see \cite{torres2021} for an overview.
 In contrast, Vanilla GANs and the Jensen-Shannon divergence have been studied less extensively, and fundamental questions have not been settled.
 In particular, all statistical results for Vanilla GANs require the same dimension of the latent space and the target space which is in stark contrast to common practice.
 Another algorithmic drawback of Vanilla GANs highlighted by \cite{Arjovsky_2} is that an arbitrarily large discriminator class prevents the generator from learning.
 The Jensen-Shannon divergence between singular measures is by definition maximal.
-Therefore, we cannot expect convergence in a dimension reduction setting.
+Therefore, we cannot expect proofs of convergence in a dimension reduction setting.
 In practice, however, Vanilla GANs have worked in various settings.
 Thus, using neural networks as a discriminator class must be advantageous compared to the set of all measurable functions.
 This empirical fact is supported by the numerical results by \cite{farnia2018} who impose a Lipschitz constraint on the discriminator class.

+A wide range of methods exists for measuring distances between probability measures with varying properties.
+In view of the manifold hypothesis for high-dimensional data, it is crucial that the selected metric can discriminate between different singular measures.
+This is not the case for the Total Variation distance, the Jensen-Shannon distance, or even stronger metrics where singular distributions always attain the maximal value of the distance.
+Conversely, it is advantageous to select a strong metric, as this yields immediate bounds in weaker metrics.
+In view of this tension we will analyze Vanilla GANs with respect to the Wasserstein-$1$ distance which is often used in the statistical as well as the machine learning literature.
+A comprehensive overview of the advantages of the Wasserstein-$1$ distance over other measures that metrize weak convergence, we direct the reader to \cite[p.
+98 f.]{Villani2008}.
+For an overview of distances between probability measures, we refer the reader to \citet[Figure 1]{Gibbs2002}.